Nanokwok/Deep-Loan-Default-VAE/README.md

 β_effective(epoch) = min(BETA, BETA × epoch / KL_ANNEAL_EPOCHS)
 ```

   This lets the model focus on reconstruction quality first (β≈0), then gradually tighten the latent space.
-Without annealing, early KL pressure can cause posterior collapse where the encoder ignores the input and outputs the prior — producing uninformative μ=0 for all inputs.
+Without annealing, early KL pressure can cause posterior collapse where the encoder ignores the input and outputs the prior, producing uninformative μ=0 for all inputs.

 * **Anomaly Score** at inference time